cchadj/process-helper.net/README.md

 ` pythonExecutor.PythonExecutablePath = "path/to/python/python.exe`

 # Using the test project
 ProcessExecutorTester project provides all the library capabilities.

-To run the test.
+To run the test:
 1) Build testprocess project.
 (This project create a small executable to run from ProcessExecutorTester)
 2) Build ProcessExecutor.
 (This creates the dll to use ProcessExecutor)
 3) Build and run ProcessExecutorTester